 Assassin's Creed Odyssey Review

-Assassin’s Creed Odyssey is the biggest game in the franchise, but it’s not necessarily its best.
+Assassin’s Creed Odyssey is the biggest game in the franchise, and also it’s best.

 Assassins Creed Odyssey is the latest, and certainly the biggest entry in the long running Ubisoft franchise.
 Initially I was skeptical about playing another, massive Assassin’s Creed game so soon after 2017’s excellent Origin’s had completely revamped the Assassins Creed formula.

 Now that I’ve had my time with it I must say I’m surprised by how much I enjoyed it.
 Odyssey swaps out the stoic, revenge driven Bayek with two character choices.
 Alexios, or Kassandra.
 Brother and sister who are the grandchildren of the great Spartan general Leonidas.

 Yes for the first time you have to make a choice of who you play as, which means the other character gets a different role to play in the story.

 Once you make that choice you begin your adventure as a lowly mercenary on a small island for the games long prologue sequence.
 I think I was six hours in before I saw the title card pop.

 Much of the general flow and core gameplay has been lifted directly from Origins.
 It took me no time to get comfortable with movement, combat and the moment to moment to gameplay.
 Most of the big changes are to the game systems you are interacting with.
 Assassins Creed Odyssey takes place during the Peloponnesian War in the year 430 BC.
 The war between Sparta and Athens is more than just a setting, as most of the open world systems are impacted by this war.
 As a mercenary you can fight for either side, and every enemy you kill, outpost you complete and national treasure you steal will diminish that nations control over that territory.